-STL itself is a standalone entity, separately managed and capitalized, operating through various branch offices and representative offices.
+STL itself is a separately managed and capitalized entity operating through various branch offices and representative offices.
+It has a subsidiary, Stewart Title Europe Ltd, which will be the underwriter for business written in the EU after 1 January 2021.